“Wow, that is beautiful,” Wyn said appreciatively

 grinned back.

-She never thought to ask how he knew this was ok, and they weren’t
+She never thought to ask how he knew this was ok, and that they weren’t

 been taken to some torture chamber or to be on the menu when these apparently